Masterbook: Reception

 In the March 1995 edition of Dragon (Issue #215), Rick Swan was not enthusiastic about the rules, which he found too derivative of the rules from Shatterzone that he had roundly criticized in a previous edition of Dragon.
 But while Swan found the rules less complex than the original Shatterzone rules, he still found that "while less confusing [than Shatterzone, Masterbook] can't get over its love affair with charts and numbers."
 He did find several strong elements, including "a well-written text, an intriguing selection of skills, [and] a clever use of cards."
 And he lauded the included card deck, which he found "inventive, fun to use, and in contrast to the rest of the rulebook, blessedly succinct."
 He concluded by giving the book an average rating of 4 out of 6, saying, "even with its flaws, the Masterbook system remains a solid, versatile game with strong characters and clever concepts.
 The designers just didn’t know when to quit."

+Pyramid magazine reviewed MasterBook and stated that "MasterBook is West End's entry into the generic RPG sweepstakes.
+Mechanically, it's more traditional West End than state of the art (or, if you prefer, trendy).
+West End games are traditionally a bit rules heavy, and MasterBook carries on that tradition, rather than trying to buy into the rules-lite paradigm of hot systems like Storyteller and its ilk.
+Complexity wise, the game falls squarely in the familiar generic territory staked out by Hero, GURPS and Role Master."

+Publications

 There were two core rule books.
 One was included with the boxed sets and the other was sold separately.
 Apart from the cover, they were both identical.
-A Companion book also compiled rules from the boxed set world books.
+A Masterbook Companion book also compiled rules from the boxed set world books.
 The world books were only available in their dedicated box sets.
 This may have had an effect on sales, due to the world books not being available separately.

 There were several licensed properties released using the Masterbook, but only Bloodshadows and World of Indiana Jones found success.
 These two were both later rewritten for West End Games D6 system, which had been adapted from their more popular Star Wars: The Roleplaying Game.